siberoloji/siberoloji.github.io/content/blog/2024-10-11-what-is-the-importance-of-backlinks.md

 url: /what-is-the-importance-of-backlinks/
 ---

   Backlinks are a fundamental aspect of Search Engine Optimization (SEO) that can significantly impact a website's visibility and authority.
 Understanding their importance is crucial for anyone looking to enhance their online presence.
-This blog post will delve into what backlinks are, why they matter, and how to effectively utilize them in your SEO strategy.</p>
+This blog post will delve into what backlinks are, why they matter, and how to effectively utilize them in your SEO strategy.

 <!-- wp:embed {"url":"https://youtu.be/FqgekHmm0z0","type":"video","providerNameSlug":"youtube","responsive":true,"className":"wp-embed-aspect-16-9 wp-has-aspect-ratio"} -->